T.A.T.u.: 2007–2010: Vesyolye Ulybki, Waste Management and hiatus

-On 15 October, t.
-A. T. u.'s website announced that "Vesyolye Ulybki" would be released on 21 October 2008, beginning with a special event at two Soyuz record stores in Moscow where fans could meet the girls and get their autographs.
-The album also went on pre-sale at the official t.
-A. T. u. web shop on 18 October, with a small number of buyers receiving a limited-edition postcard set as a prize.
+On 15 October, t.A.T.u.'s website announced that Vesyolye Ulybki would be released on 21 October 2008.
 The songs were also made available internationally through the iTunes digital music store.
-Upon its release, it became apparent that the album essentially had two covers --- the astronaut cover was a slipcase, while the original design used for "Upravleniye Otbrosami" appeared inside.
-The black square from the press release had been hiding a Mars scene.

-On 23 October, t.A.T.u. appeared on Vladimir Polupanov's "The 7 Premieres" to promote their new album.
-They were also the subjects of an ongoing mini-reality series on the website Russia.ru.
-On 21 October 2008 "Vesyolye Ulybki" was released internationally on online music stores.
-On 28 November t.A.T.u were awarded the Legend of MTV at the MTV Russia Music Awards 2008.
+Upon its release, t.A.T.u. were also the subjects of an ongoing mini-reality series on the website Russia.ru., to promote their new project.
+On 28 November, they were awarded the Legend of MTV at the MTV Russia Music Awards 2008.

-In March 2009, a statement was released on the duo's site and MySpace stating that the duo will no longer be a "full-time" project and that Katina and Volkova were working on solo projects.
-They also mentioned that the third video will be released on 17 April on MTV Russia.
-The album's single "Snegopady" was eventually released, along with its music video.

-The girls performed a special concert at the Eurovision Song Contest 2009 on 10 May.
+In March 2009, a statement was released on the duo's site and Myspace stating that t.A.T.u. will no longer be a "full-time" project and that Katina and Volkova were working on solo careers.
+Despite the hiatus, the album's fourth single "Snegopady" was released, along with its music video.
+The girls also performed their 2003 song "Ne ver, ne boysya" at the Eurovision Song Contest 2009 on 10 May.
 They were also included as an interval act on the 12th at the first semifinals, performing Not Gonna Get Us with the Russian Army Choir.